What are the visa & residency requirements in Ecuador?

 We asked people about the visa & residency requirements in Ecuador, they wrote...

 "Also, they may tell you to submit documents electronically but you WILL need them in paper versions.
 Visas are now electronic but Immigration requested a paper copy of my visa (and their ministry issued it!) which was NOT listed as one of the documents needed.
 You actually rarely use your visa once you obtain a cedula (ID card) based on the visa, not even for reentry to Ecuador once you have a resident visa.
 USA passport and cedula are all needed, except for at times, covid vaccine card.
 I took a photo of my cedula side by side with covid vaccine card and use the photo when needed.
 Bring extra original documents like birth certificates and marriage licenses and background checks, at least 3 originals of each and apostilled.
 Your background checks will be good until you return to USA, obviously you are not committing crimes there while you are living here.
-Expensive and difficult to get more documents while you are here sent from USA," remarked another expat who made the move to Ecuador.
+Expensive and difficult to get more documents while you are here sent from USA," said another in Ecuador.

 Please login to continue reading this article.